 - Higher quality.
 The product is tested and approved throughout the entire implementation.

 - Greater communication.
-The project team, which includes both consultants and client project leads, is always aware of how the project is progressing; consultants do not disappear “heads down” on the project for extended periods of time.
+The project team, which includes both consultants and client project leads, is always aware of how the project is progressing; consultants do not disappear “heads down” on the project for extended periods.

 - Greater flexibility.
-We plan and build as we go so we are able to respond quickly to organizational changes (staff changes, priority changes) as well as changes in requirements.
+We plan and build as we go so we can respond quickly to organizational changes (staff changes, priority changes) as well as changes in requirements.

-- Improved staff knowledge of system.
-The project team sees the new system earlier and, as a result, have a more thorough understanding of the system throughout the rollout process.
+- Improved staff knowledge of the system.
+The project team sees the new system earlier and, as a result, has a more thorough understanding of the system throughout the rollout process.

 And the best thing for our team is that agile allows us to approach our projects in a flexible way with a constant eye toward improvement.
 Hey, nerds love that stuff.

 Still reading?
-Take a look at some of my favorite agile resources.
+Please take a look at some of my favorite agile resources.

 Agile Methodologies Gives you a quick rundown of what we usually refer to as “agile”. (though Scrum folk will insist Scrum is a framework, not a methodology)